whipowill/d2-qolbot/README.md

 - ``Config.Leaders=["MyCharOne", "MyCharTwo"]`` - set an array of characters who bots will allow to be leader.
 - ``Scripts.ForceSave=true`` - put at the end of your scripts, will fix progress retention issues.

-For fun, and to make playing w/ a bot team more lively and fun, I programmed them to make comments as you play the game w/ over 7,000 one-liners from [Darkest Dungeon](https://raw.githubusercontent.com/whipowill/d2-qolbot/master/src/d2bs/kolbot/libs/config/Quotes/quotes.json).
+For fun, to make playing w/ a bot team more lively and amusing, I programmed them to make gallows-humor comments as you play the game using roughly 5,000 offhand remarks from [Darkest Dungeon](https://raw.githubusercontent.com/whipowill/d2-qolbot/master/src/d2bs/kolbot/libs/config/Quotes/quotes.json).

-- ``Config.DarkQuotes=true`` - will cause follower bots to make chat comments in the game.
+- ``Config.DarkQuotes=true`` - will cause follower bots to drop gallows-humor chats in the game.

 I've also added some additional chat commands for bot followers which are discussed below.